dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Pantelides algorithm gives a systematic method for reducing high-index systems of differential-algebraic equations to lower index, by selectively adding
 2 KB (185 words) - 17:04, 11 March 2018

-Non-negative matrix factorization (redirect from Algorithms for non-negative matrix factorization) factorization (NMF or NNMF), also non-negative matrix approximation is a group of algorithms in multivariate analysis and linear algebra where a matrix V is factorized
-57 KB (6,353 words) - 13:46, 10 April 2019

 Zeller's congruence (redirect from Zeller's Algorithm) Zeller's congruence is an algorithm devised by Christian Zeller to calculate the day of the week for any Julian or Gregorian calendar date.
 It can be
 10 KB (1,808 words) - 22:17, 12 March 2019

-Randomized algorithms as zero-sum games
-Randomized algorithms are algorithms that employ a degree of randomness as part of their logic.
-These algorithms can be used to give good average-case
-3 KB (423 words) - 14:01, 24 November 2018

 Zassenhaus algorithm
 In mathematics, the Zassenhaus algorithm is a method to calculate a basis for the intersection and sum of two subspaces of a vector space.
 It is named
 6 KB (1,349 words) - 14:39, 4 October 2016

-Astronomical algorithm
-Astronomical algorithms are the algorithms used to calculate ephemerides, calendars, and positions (as in celestial navigation or satellite navigation)
-2 KB (150 words) - 02:36, 11 July 2017

-Prediction by partial matching (redirect from PPM compression algorithm) uncompressed symbol stream to predict the next symbol in the stream.
-PPM algorithms can also be used to cluster data into predicted groupings in cluster analysis
-6 KB (747 words) - 07:22, 18 February 2019

 Cellular Message Encryption Algorithm
 In cryptography, the Cellular Message Encryption Algorithm (CMEA) is a block cipher which was used for securing mobile phones in the United States.
 CMEA